 Okay, yes it is not for the cholesterol minded person but I eat this twice a year and do I enjoy it.
 I walked the Fairgrounds twice just to work it off.
 I had the exact same thing in 2021 and it was just as good but the price went up to $18.00.

-Do not miss the Hamburger and pierogi special at Janek’s Food Truck
+Do not miss the Cheeseburger with pulled pork and pierogi special at Janek’s Food Truck

 In 2021, I left the Fairgrounds around 2:30pm to visit the Bard Campus to visit two of the cultural sites I wanted to see on my last couple of trips to the Hudson River Valley, Montgomery Place, the home of Janet Livingston Montgomery and the Hessel Museum, Bard College’s on campus museum.